We welcome applications from all students with the potential to succeed at this university.

 Whether you’re thinking about coming to Cardiff University or you’re already a student here, we work to deliver a comprehensive range of services dedicated to helping students make the most of student life.
-We are committed to promoting equality and diversity in all of our practices and activities, including those relating to student recruitment, selection and admission.
+We are committed to promoting equality, diversity, and inclusion in all of our practices and activities, including those relating to student recruitment, selection and admission.

 To find out more, please see our equality and diversity pages.

 You usually have a choice to apply for deferred entry to most of our postgraduate programmes.